Other Campus Research Funding and Support Resources

 Additional Funding Resources for Research

-RPC's grants are a readily accessible source of funds to assist Library faculty with their research.
-In addition, the campus has several other sources of support for research and travel available to the Library faculty.
+RPC's grants are a readily accessible source of funds to assist Library faculty and Academic professionals with their research.
+In addition, the campus has other sources of support for research and travel available to the Library faculty and Academic professionals.
 Here are brief descriptions of these other sources, with links to their web sites.

-- UIUC Campus Research Board -- Provides support to Library faculty members in support of research.
+- Urbana Campus Research Board -- Provides support to Library faculty members in support of research.
 Awards are mainly in the form of research assistantships, equipment, publication subventions, travel to research sites, seed money (matching funds) to support other extramural grant applications, and extraordinary supplies or other research expenses.
 In short, many of the same sorts of research needs that the RPC funds, though the Research Board is able to support larger projects with bigger awards.
 Find the application form, deadlines, and other restrictions explained on the Campus Research Board web site.

-- UIUC Scholars' Travel Fund -- Provides support to Library faculty members to present original papers at scholarly meetings.
+- Scholars' Travel Fund -- Provides support to Library faculty members to present original papers at scholarly meetings.
 Specific dollar amounts are available, dependent on the distance to the meeting.
 The number of awards allowed per year varies according to ones' professorial rank.
 Since the fund is designed to be a supplement to your regular travel money and requires a contribution by the Library, the application must be signed by the University Librarian.
 Find the application form, deadlines, and other details on the Scholars' Travel Fund web site.

 - Grant Forward -- The Grant Forward database lists external funding opportunities, and replaced the previous IRIS database.
 You can search it by keyword and limit to a specific area of interest.

 - ICR Seed Grant Money. -- There may be money for library institutional research projects from Library-generated ICR Seed Grant Money, which is administered by the Library Faculty Executive Committee.
 (ICR=Indirect Cost Recovery; overhead funds from grants.)
-Please see: Guidelines for the Distribution of ICR Grant Seed Money and UIUC Library Policy on the Distribution of Grant ICR Monies.
+Please see: Guidelines for the Distribution of ICR Grant Seed Money and Urbana Campus Library Policy on the Distribution of Grant ICR Monies.